 Ignoring these sources of stress can lead to accidents in the workplace, injuries, and even more stress.
 Stress from one of these sources can be challenging to overcome, but workplace stress from more than one of these sources can be debilitating.

-In order to deal with all of the various types of stress in the workplace, it will help to understand workplace stress and acquire tools and techniques for managing it.
-The Coping with Stress in the Workplace Workbook provides assessments and self-guided activities to help participants learn useful skills for coping with the various forms of stress in the workplace.
+The Coping with Stress in the Workplace Workbook provides assessments and self-guided activities to help participants learn valuable skills for understanding and coping with the various forms of workplace stress.

 The four chapters include: